 Doulas believe in teamwork.
 We work in cooperation with doctors, nurses, midwives, researchers and the partners and families of labouring women.
 We have a holistic approach to care and most often desire to build bridges.

 If at any time a doula is found to practice outside of scope, the Association asks caregivers and families to communicate directly with that doula.
-We also encourage the individuals to send a letter in writing to the Association and to the certifying agent of the doula (if she is certified).
+We also encourage the individuals to send a letter to the certifying agent of the doula (if they are certified).
 This letter should describe the events, with contact information, names, dates and any other relevant details.
-Doulas will also be encouraged to submit a letter explaining their version of events and the circumstances as they experienced them.
-If a doula is under review, their name is taken off the referral list until the situation is resolved.